yottaawesome/yottaawesome/README.md

 ### 🌱 I’m currently learning...

-Refreshing my linear algebra and getting familiar with the Unreal Engine in the hopes of eventually developing and publishing small games.
+Refreshing my linear algebra and getting familiar with the Unreal and Godot engines in the hopes of eventually developing and publishing small 3D and 2D games.
 I'm also slowly working towards attaining more AWS certifications.
-I've also started learning a bit more about video editing for my own [YouTube channel](https://www.youtube.com/channel/UCU-V27Ja03dd8Xm-JJJz7nQ/featured).
-Oh, and I'm also trying to keep up my fitness in order to avoid becoming a lardball during lockdown.
+I've also started learning a bit more about video editing for my own [YouTube channel](https://www.youtube.com/channel/UCU-V27Ja03dd8Xm-JJJz7nQ/featured). ~~Oh, and I'm also trying to keep up my fitness in order to avoid becoming a lardball during lockdown~~ I've successfully kept my weight in check.

 ### 💬 My favourite quote...